jdtonkin/jdtonkin.github.io/index.md

 ## Latest news

 <!-- TEMPLATE:  <span style="color:#999">DATE</span> » **TITLE**-->

+<span style="color:#999">3 Sept 2018</span> » **Started new position in NZ.** I'm delighted to share that I have just started a new postdoc position at the [University of Canterbury](https://www.canterbury.ac.nz/) in New Zealand.
+Six exciting years overseas (China-Germany-USA) has come to an end.
+I'm delighted to be working with [Prof. Jason Tylianakis](https://www.tylianakislab.org/) and Prof. Ian Dickie on above- and below-ground ecological networks.

 <span style="color:#999">16 July 2018</span> » **New paper in Limnologica.** We've just had a paper accepted in [Limnologica](https://doi.org/10.1016/j.limno.2018.06.003) on: Dispersal capacity and broad-scale landscape structure shape benthic invertebrate communities along stream networks.
 Thanks to Fengqing for leading this!